-The South London Community Centre is located at 1119 Jalna Boulevard.
+- South London Community Centre located at 1119 Jalna Boulevard.

 Coordinated Informed Response: As part of the this team's ongoing outreach, they will offer refreshments, snacks and warm clothing (socks, mitts, coats, blankets etc.) where needed.
 Learn more about the work this team does by visiting the Coordinated Informed Response page.